ACS Chemoji Available For Download

 “We’re paying attention to what’s happening with social media, and we’re creating community,” Morrison says.

-“This is awesome, I’ve been waiting for this,” Erica Posthuma-Adams, a high school chemistry teacher at University High School of Indiana, in Carmel, says of the chemoji.
+“This is awesome; I’ve been waiting for this,” Erica Posthuma-Adams, a high school chemistry teacher at the University High School of Indiana, in Carmel, says of the chemoji.
 “The only thing I have right now is a microscope.
-That’s the only emoji I could find that’s really science-y.
+That’s the only emoji I could find that’s really science-y.”

 She predicts that the chemoji will be a big hit among her chemistry students.
 “If chemistry can be expressed in a fun way on social media, making it less intimidating, maybe more kids will engage in conversations about science.”

 The chemoji app is free and available for both iPhone and Android.
-Expansion packs are being planned for the future.
-Ideas for other chemoji can be sent to j_morrison@acs.org.
-Download the app for iPhone and Android at http://bit.ly/ACSChemoji, or share Chemoji from your desktop, tablet, and mobile phone without downloading an app.
+Download them at http://bit.ly/ACSChemoji.
+Expansion packs are being planned, and ideas for future chemoji can be sent to j_morrison@acs.org.

 “I’m excited to see how the chemistry community uses chemoji,” says Chris McCarthy, ACS’s social media manager.
 “I expect a lot of cleverness.”